BenChasin/COLTRANE/README.md

 ![COLTRANE Demo](demo/coltrane.gif)

 ## Description
-This is a customizable music dashboard made in a 24 hour code sprint.
+This is a customizable music dashboard made in a code sprint.
 Sample mp3s are provided, and additional mp3s can be added in public/storage.
 If an mp3 is added, make sure to send a post request with the relevant info to the server.

 ## Requirements